adult screening programme

 Cervical cancer

 The cervix is the lower part (or neck) of the womb, made of muscle tissue.
 It is the entrance to the womb from the vagina.
-Cancer of the cervix is a relatively rare type of cancer.
-In the UK, approximately 2,800 women are diagnosed with it each year.
+In the UK, approximately 3,000 women are diagnosed with cancer of the cervix each year.

 Read more about cervical cancer on the NHS website.

-implementing a 12-month recall for women who are HPV positive/cytology negative at their final screen aged 64.
-Women who are still HPV positive at this follow-up appointment should be referred to colposcopy
+- a 12-month recall for women who are HPV positive/cytology negative at their final screen aged 64 (women who are still HPV positive at this follow-up appointment should be referred to colposcopy)

-In November 2023, the UK NSC endorsed the use of digital pathology as an alternative option to light microscopy for the review of cervical screening histopathology slides.
-This followed a consultation into the results of Health Technology Assessment study that found that digital pathology performs as well as light microscopy in cancer screening.
+In 2023, the UK NSC endorsed the use of digital pathology as an alternative option to light microscopy for the review of cervical screening histopathology slides.

 Supporting documents from the 2019 review